 Serving clients since 2011, by working collaboratively and successfully with associations, businesses and government officials throughout Washington, DC

 Callan works on legislative and regulatory initiatives, several of which have been enacted into law or into new regulations benefiting an array of agriculture organizations, agribusinesses, and food companies as well as producers and consumers.
-He interacts with the U.S. Department of Agriculture on trade, crop insurance, and plant protection, biotechnology matters, with the U.S, Environmental Protection Agency on pesticide issues, and with the U.S. Trade Representative's office, foreign embassies located in DC, and food and ag leaders.
+He interacts with the U.S. Department of Agriculture on trade, crop insurance, plant protection, and biotechnology, with the U.S, Environmental Protection Agency on pesticide issues, and with the U.S. Trade Representative's office, foreign embassies located in DC, and food and ag leaders on trade and agriculture.
 He has experience working with White House officials on several of the above issues, bringing together divergent interests.

-He participates in the U.S. Food and Trade Ag Dialogue, including the U.S.-Japan Free Trade Agreement Working Group, with the Washington Ag Roundtable, the Ag Transportation Coalition, the Ag Workforce Coalition, and the Food and Agriculture Climate Coalition.
+He participates in the U.S. Food and Trade Ag Dialogue, including the U.S.-Japan Free Trade Agreement Working Group, with the Washington Ag Roundtable, the Ag Transportation Coalition, the Ag Workforce Coalition, the Tax Aggie Coalition, the Food and Agriculture Climate Coalition, and Rural Investment to Protect our Environment.
 Callan also has helped clients obtain federal funding.
-His growing influence in DC is reflected in the policy leaders with whom he meets (see Gallery page) and the various well connected coalitions in which he participates.
-In 2021, Callan is working with clients on several ag and food issues, obtaining contacts within the new Administration and new Congress, while maintaining his existing connections.
-Current activities include the Biden Administration's stimulus package and its impacts on agriculture, USDA's Quality Loss Adjustment program and the $20 per acre payments from the December 2020 stimulus that currently are under review, federal crop insurance, crop protection, ag biotechnology, trade involving China, the EU, and Mexico, potential tax changes on small businesses, conservation, biofuels, and the U.S. government's H-2A immigration program for Temporary Agricultural Workers.
-The following are examples of his work and the direct results he helped to obtain working for and with clients and alliances:
+His growing influence in DC is reflected in the policy leaders with whom he meets (see Gallery page) and the well connected coalitions in which he participates.
+In 2021, Callan is working with clients on several ag and food issues, interacting with the Administration and Congress, and maintaining his existing connections.
+Current activities include the Biden Administration's stimulus package and its impacts on agriculture, USDA's Quality Loss Adjustment program and the $20 per acre payments from the December 2020 stimulus, federal crop insurance, crop protection, ag biotechnology, trade involving China, the EU, and Mexico, potential tax changes on small businesses, i.e., stepped up basis, conservation, biofuels, and the U.S. government's H-2A immigration program for Temporary Agricultural Workers.
+The following are examples of his work and the direct results he helped to obtain working for and with clients and alliances: Legislation & Regulation: 2021: Separate Enterprise Units for Spring Wheat and Durum was established by the USDA's Risk Management Agency beginning in the 2022 Crop Year, after a multi-year effort that included providing crop experience information to the agency, demonstrating the benefits of separating enterprise units both to producers and to the federal government.

 The federal law was in response to a misguided Vermont state law that threatened the nation's food supply and was expected to increase consumer costs.
 The Act also would require USDA to develop, in coordination with other federal agencies, a science-based education and outreach effort for consumers and a mandatory report to Congress on the availability of information.
 More than 1100 food, agriculture and agri-business companies and organizations wrote the Congress in support of the legislation, representing a wide and diverse cross section of U.S. businesses and agricultural companies, farmers, food providers, lenders, processors, retailers and technology developers.